gerdjunisben/CSE304/OurCompiler/README.txt

 Net ID: dzampini

+Final report:
+Some earlier printing parts may not work cause we ended up make some bug fixes but you know the compiler works so it doesn't really matter.
+Note the file it produces will be in the same dir as the open file and as requested the name will be different.
+At the top of the compiled file is the static allocated area and then all the functions.
+In decaf_absmc is the StorageMachine which handles labels and registers, decaf_codegen does all the work with compiling and decaf_compiler just parses and passes.

 A4 report:
 Yeah, we didn't quite finish, midterms kinda hit us both like two conveintly well timed trucks.
 Anyways the parser makes as much of the AST as it can or at least I think it does (Ben).